Jamf-Concepts/Setup-Manager/ConfigurationProfile.md

 (Boolean, default: `false`)

 When this is set to `true` any steps that actually change software on the disk will not be performed.
 This will also allow you to launch Setup Manager by double-clicking as the user.
-This can be useful to test a profile, or to take screenshots for documentation.
+This can be useful to test a profile, or to take screen shots for documentation.

 These behaviors change in debug mode:
 - checks for the existence of the Jamf binary and keychain are skipped
-- Jamf Setup Manager will accept enrollmentActions from a non-managed preference file
+- Jamf Setup manager will accept enrollmentActions from a non-managed preference file
 - `policy`, `recon`, and `shell` actions that require root are replaced with a delay (and will always complete successfully)
 - `watchPath` and `wait` actions timeout and fail after 10 seconds